 The three-layer wooden pallet bookshelf is a ‘real’ storage solution.
 In a household where there are lots of books and puzzles, bookshelves like these are not only creative ways to use wooden pallets but also useful storage.
 The 5 steps in the image gave details on how I assembled the bookshelf.

 Like the previous projects, the critical part was the making of strong vertical frames.
 First, I nailed two timbers at right-angle to each other to make a vertical stand, you need two stands (Step 1).
-Second, I nailed the horizontal piece along the bottom layer (Step 2) and the other layers into place (Step 3).
+Second, I nailed the horizontal piece along with the bottom layer (Step 2) and the other layers into place (Step 3).
 Then I secured the bookshelf with braces and close off the corners with well-sanded timbers (Step 4).
 And finally, I put the bookshelf in its designated place and secured it using a safety rope.

 Project 3 – Wood Pallet Garden Raised Bed